Adroiti/docs-for-code-review-tools/ESLint/vue/no-v-html.md

-Pattern: no v html
+Pattern: Use of `v-html` directive

 Issue: -

 ## Description

-This rule reports all uses of `v-html` directive in order to reduce the risk of injecting potentially unsafe / unescaped html into the browser leading to Cross-Site Scripting (XSS) attacks.
+This rule reports all uses of `v-html` directive in order to reduce the risk of injecting potentially unsafe/unescaped HTML into the browser leading to Cross-Site Scripting (XSS) attacks.

 <eslint-code-block :rules="{'vue/no-v-html': ['error']}">